-In New Mexico, nearly 71,000 children and teens are enrolled in an afterschool program.
-More than 90,000 are waiting for an available program.
+In New Mexico, more than 46,000 children and teens are enrolled in an afterschool program.
+More than 124,000 are waiting for an available program.

-New Mexico has the second largest proportion of Native Americans of the 50 states, with 23 Native American tribes and pueblos, and 75% of New Mexico students are students of color.
-Twenty-seven of New Mexico’s 33 counties are classified as frontier counties, accounting for 39.7% of the population.
-New Mexico has 89 school districts, a large majority of which are rural and 977 schools with 338,307 students.
-Over $1.2 million was earmarked in the 2015 legislative session for OST programs in New Mexico, but that was reduced to $325,000 in 2016 and 2017 sessions.
+New Mexico has the second largest proportion of Native Americans of the 50 states, with 23 Native American tribes and pueblos, and 76% of New Mexico students are students of color.
+Twenty-seven of New Mexico’s 33 counties are classified as frontier counties, accounting for 38.2% of the population.
+New Mexico has 89 school districts, a large majority of which are rural and 978 schools with 318,621 students.